check-spelling-sandbox/azure-cli/doc/install_troubleshooting.md

 ```

-Install on SLES 12 or other other zypper-managed systems without Python 3.6
+Install on SLES 12 or other zypper-managed systems without Python 3.6
 ---------------------------------------------------------------------------

 On SLES 12, the default `python3` package is 3.4 and not supported by Azure CLI.
 You can first build a higher version `python3` from source.
 Then you can download the Azure CLI package and install it without dependency.